krizkontrolz/Home-Assistant-nextion_handler/UI_Design/README.md

 * :arrow_forward: [Minimalist Design](/UI_Design/Minimalist) - adapted from Yuhang Lu's concept and related adaptations to Home Assistant - see credits below (used in current HMI).

   This clean, minimalist design is still mainly based on Material Design principles but adds a flat circle background behind icons (as per Yuhang Lu's concept).
-The circle allows extra information be conveyed, by changing colors of both icons and backgrounds, while adding some understated additional visual appeal.
+The circle allows extra information to be conveyed, by using combinations of colors for both icons and backgrounds, while adding some understated additional visual appeal.

 ### Design Goal and Principles
 The guiding principles and needs that these UI styles aimed to meet were: